evanwill/workshop-template/README.md

 ## Details

 This repo is the demo skeleton.
-Fork it and add your data to the `_config.yml` to get started.
+Fork/import it and edit the `_config.yml` to get started.

-To include pages in the nav, add the yml `nav: true`.
+To include pages in the nav, add `nav: true` to the yml front matter.
+The `title:` value will appear in the Nav, sorted in the order of file names (thus, for simplicity use leading numbers for the lesson pages).
+The default layout does not add `title` to the page, so it can be a short for the nav.
+Add a title in the Markdown content.

 Put images in the `images` directory.
 For centered figures, use the `figure.html` include: `{% include figure.html file="my-cat.jpg" alt="cat" caption="My cat" width="50%" %}`.